Public Records & Services in Healy

 Frequently Asked Questions

-To register to vote in Healy, Alaska, residents can register online through the Alaska Division of Elections's website, by mail, or in person at the Denali County elections office.
+To register to vote in Healy, Alaska, residents can register online through the Alaska Division of Elections website, by mail, or in person at the Denali County elections office.
 Alaska requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Alaska Division of Elections's voter lookup tool.
-For local municipal elections in Healy, contact the Denali County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Alaska Division of Elections voter lookup tool.
+For local county and state elections (Healy is an unincorporated community in Denali County and does not hold municipal elections), contact the Denali County Clerk's office for schedules and ballot information.

 Property records for Healy, Alaska are maintained by the Denali Borough Assessor's Office and the Denali County Alaska State Recorder's Office.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Denali County, including parcels in Healy.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Denali County Alaska State Recorder's Office maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Alaska counties provide online property record searches through their county websites.
-For in-person requests, visit the Denali County offices at the county courthouse.
 The Denali County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Healy, Alaska residents are available through both county and state offices.
 The Alaska Department of Health, Bureau of Vital Statistics, located in Juneau, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Alaska.
 Orders can be placed online, by mail, or in person.
 Locally, the Denali County Clerk's office issues marriage licenses and maintains marriage records for Denali County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.